pkgxdev/pkgx/docs/dev.md

 v18.16.0
 ```

-We understand all the conventions and files.
+We understand almost all keyfile conventions.
 If we don’t understand one you
 use [let us know] and we’ll add it.

 {% hint style="info" %}